elysiajs/documentation/docs/index.md

 # Introduction
 Elysia.js is a fast, and friendly [Bun](https://bun.sh) web framework.

+> <small>Elysia pronounce as "ae-li-sia" ・「エリシア」・ "เอลิเซีย"</small>

 Building on top of 3 philosophies:
 - Performance
     - You shall not worry about the underlying performance
 - Simplicity
-    - Simple building blocks to create abstraction, not repeating yourself
+    - Simple building blocks to create an abstraction, not repeating yourself
 - Flexibility
     - You shall be able to customize most of the library to fits your need